Scalable simultaneous inference in high-dimensional linear regression models: Conclusion

 \section{Conclusion}

-This paper proposes methods for constructing confidence intervals in high-dimensional linear regression models, where the number of unknown coefficients increases almost exponentially with the number of observations.
-We approximate the inverse of the singular empirical covariance matrix of the regressors by a diagonally scaled Moore-Penrose pseudoinverse.
-After a bias correction with the lasso this yields an asymptotically unbiased and normally distributed estimator.
+This paper proposes computationally efficient methods for constructing confidence intervals in high-dimensional linear regression models.
+We employ a debiasing strategy where the Moore-Penrose pseudoinverse is used as an approximate inverse of the singular empirical covariance matrix of the regressors.
+This strategy is shown to be valid under a symmetry assumption on the regressors.
 The covariance matrix of the estimates is available in closed form and free of tuning parameters.
 Confidence intervals can then be constructed using standard procedures.

-We also consider two regularized estimators; random least squares, which relies on low-dimensional random projections of the data, and ridge regularization.
-These estimators are shown to have the same theoretical validity under suitable choices of the regularization parameters.

-Monte Carlo experiments show that, even in small samples with a high dimensional regressor matrix, the proposed estimators provide valid confidence intervals with correct coverage rates.
-In a high-dimensional regression of macroeconomic and financial indicators on the real gross domestic product of the United States economy, we find a large positive effect from variables in the employment and productivity categories.
+A ridge-based regularization can yield power improvements in finite samples.